What is Mini-IVF?

 The steps followed are the same as in the conventional treatment of in vitro fertilization, although distinguished by the first step:

-- Controlled ovarian stimulation: the woman receives a hormonal treatment with medication.
+The woman receives a hormonal treatment with medication.
 It differs from conventional treatment by using fewer medications, starting stimulation later and slowly increasing the number of follicles that develop.

-- Collection and preparation of semen: this consists of collecting the male sample and passing it through a process of sperm training so that the sperm are able to fertilize the ovule and produce an embryo.
+This consists of collecting the male sample and passing it through a process of sperm training so that the sperm are able to fertilize the ovule and produce an embryo.

-- Fertilization: this consists of fusing the ovum with the sperm, either by conventional IVF (by themselves) or by ICSI (microinjection).
+This consists of fusing the ovum with the sperm, either by conventional IVF (by themselves) or by ICSI (microinjection).

 Preparing for Mini-IVF